This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Smoothies that are kept too long will suffer from the oxidation process and lose their nutritional value.
 They’ll also start to taste funky at a certain point.

-The sweet spot for us has been 3-4 days.
+The sweet spot for us has been 3-4 days if you store them the right way.

 - How Long Can You Keep a Smoothie After Making It?